seoninja13/react-win-dir/docs/architecture/working-directory.md

 ## Important Notes

-1. **Do NOT create or modify files outside the Relume-root directory**.
-All project files should be contained within this directory.
+1. **CRITICAL: Do NOT create or modify files outside the Relume-root directory**.
+ALL project files MUST be contained within the Relume-root directory.
+This is a strict requirement with no exceptions unless explicitly authorized by the project lead.

 2. **Do NOT modify files in the Relume-DO-NOT-EDIT directory**.
 This directory contains the original Relume components that should be used as reference only.

 3. When creating new components, copy them from the Relume-DO-NOT-EDIT directory to the appropriate location in the Relume-root directory and then modify them as needed.

 4. The `pages-components` directory contains the page-specific components that are imported by the Next.js App Router pages.
 This naming convention is used to avoid conflicts with the Next.js Pages Router.

+> **CRITICAL DIRECTORY STRUCTURE POLICY**: ALL files related to the website implementation MUST be located within the Relume-root directory.
+See the [Directory Structure Policy](./directory-structure-policy.md) for details.

 ## Routing